Angeles History, Family Crest & Coats of Arms

 The surname Angeles was first found in Treviso. anciently Tarvisium, a town in Venetia, capital of the province of Treviso.
 The cathedral of San Pietro is notable and dates back to 1141.
 It is classical style with seven domes with works by many notable painters and sculptors.
 The Piazza dei Signori has many palaces.
 In the 6th centaur this town was a seat of a Lombard duke.
 Charlemagne held it.
 Later it was Venetian.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Angeles family
+Early History of the Angeles family

 This web page shows only a small excerpt of our Angeles research.
 Another 147 words (10 lines of text) covering the years 1100, 1488, 1764, 1559 and 1652 are included under the topic Early Angeles History in all our PDF Extended History products and printed products wherever possible.